 If you have identified as an autistic person for 2 years or less, please stand by – we are going to advertise for a support programme to help you navigate those first years very soon!

 Mentoring can provide a great sense of fulfilment and recognition.
 You could be helping an autistic adult to achieve life changing positive framing of their autistic identity, achieve their goals and develop your own mentoring skills.
 Our Pathway programme will train and support mentors throughout.

 What is involved?

-You will receive a comprehensive free online training developed and delivered by Dr Damian Milton and Dr Susy Ridout.
-You will also join a mentors’ online support group and receive individual support and supervision from Damian and Susan throughout the programme.
-You will mentor online one or if you prefer two autistic individuals to the rate of one hour per week for a duration of 20 weeks.
+You will receive a comprehensive free online training developed and delivered by Dr Damian Milton.
+You will also join a mentors’ online support group and receive individual support and supervision from experienced mentors throughout the programme.
+You will mentor online one or; if you prefer; two autistic individuals at the rate of one hour per week for a duration of 20 weeks.